dsgrid/dsgrid-project-StandardScenarios/README.md

 ### Dimension Mappings
 Dimension mappings help map dimensions across/within dimension stores and dimension types. dsgrid supports three different types of mappings:
-1. **Dataset-to-Project**:  Dimension mappings to translate input Dataset Dimensions to the Project Dimensions.
+1. **Dataset-to-Project**:  Dimension mappings to translate input Dataset Dimensions to the Base Dimensions.
 This mapping type is for only dimensions WITHIN the same dimension type (e.g., from county to state).
 These are required when submitting a dataset to a project if the dataset's dimensions are different than the project's.
-2. **Project-to-Supplemental**: Dimension mappings to translate Project Dimensions to Supplemental Dimensions.
+2. **Project-to-Supplemental**: Dimension mappings to translate Base Dimensions to Supplemental Dimensions.
 This mapping type is for only dimensions WITHIN the same dimension type (e.g., from county to state).
 This allows us to support transformation queries for supplemental dimensions at the project level.
 Usually, this includes query support for aggregations or disaggregations.
 If disaggregation, then scaling factor may be required (TBD).
-1. **Project-to-Project**: Dimension mappings to categorize how different Project Dimensions map to other Project Dimensions.
+1. **Project-to-Project**: Dimension mappings to categorize how different Base Dimensions map to other Base Dimensions.
 For example, not all end uses map to all sectors.

 🚧🚧🚧 *NOTE: Dimension mappings are under active development.
 As of 4/13/21, we still need to build support for dimension mappings in the dsgrid-registry.
 More on this soon!* 🚧🚧🚧